 One example of a package that you want to install globally is the

-Vue CLI package that allows you to instantly bootstrap a VueJS project from the command line.
+that allows you to instantly bootstrap a VueJS project from the command line.

 When you install without the

 -g flag, the Node module will be installed inside the current folder where you run the